DianaNites/linapi/README.md

 ## Background

 The goal of this crate is to provide relatively high-level bindings, specifically for the Linux Kernel.

-From raw kernel APIs, to `ioctl`s, to the kernel filesystems.
+The kernel exposes a lot of information through filesystems like `sysfs`, and there aren't a lot of good structured ways to handle it, on top of it being sparsely documented.

+So this crate does the work of handling it for you!

 ## Install